Clive Rowe: Biography

 Born in Oldham, Lancashire, Clive Rowe grew up in Shaw, Lancashire, in the parish of East Crompton and attended St. James Primary School and Crompton House School.
 As a teenager he was a member of Crompton Stage Society.
 He is a graduate of the Guildhall School of Music and Drama.
 Rowe has appeared in many pantomimes.
+He is of a Caribbean descent.

 Television

 Rowe has appeared on television in Dalziel and Pascoe and The Bill, and had a main role as "Duke" in The Story of Tracy Beaker in Series 1 to 4.

 He appeared in the 2007 Christmas special of Doctor Who — "Voyage of the Damned" as "Morvin Van Hoff".

 More recently, he appeared on the BBC1 drama All The Small Things, portraying "Clifford Beale", a homeless caretaker, more commonly known as "Shrek".

 Rowe has also recently appeared in the show So Awkward on CBBC as the father of one of the main characters called Jas.